voldemortX/DST-CBC/README.md

 ```
 !There seems to be an issue of apex installations from the official repo sometimes.
 If you encounter errors, we suggest you use our stored older apex [codes](https://drive.google.com/open?id=1x8enpvdTTZ3RChf17XvcLdSYulUPg3sR).

+**PyTorch 1.6** now includes automatic mixed precision at apex level "O1".
+We probably will update this repo accordingly in the future.

 ### 2. Install other python packages you may require:

 collections, future, matplotlib, numpy, PIL, shutil, tensorboard, tqdm